- 1 How Does CCTV Work? The Different Types of CCTV: You Should Know Buying a CCTV Security Surveillance System

-What You Should Know Before Choosing and Buying a CCTV Security Surveillance System
+How Does CCTV Work?
+The Different Types of CCTV: You Should Know Buying a CCTV Security Surveillance System

 You must understand that CCTV comes in different shapes and sizes and functionality.

-Here are some tips that will help you be better prepared to choose and buy a CCTV system for your home or business premises.
+Here are some tips that will help you be better prepared to choose between the different types of CCTV and buy a system for your home or business premises.

 Meanwhile, let’s get down to a little basics on security cameras.